HVision-NKU/SRFormer/README.md

 > In ICCV 2023

 [\[Paper\]](https://openaccess.thecvf.com/content/ICCV2023/papers/Zhou_SRFormer_Permuted_Self-Attention_for_Single_Image_Super-Resolution_ICCV_2023_paper.pdf) [\[Code\]](https://github.com/HVision-NKU/SRFormer) [\[Pretrained Model\]](#pretrain-models) [\[Visual Results\]](https://drive.google.com/drive/folders/1t_yvM5jRJn-YTz-po5tGj3xITItLbeCl?usp=sharing) [Demo]

+Our [SRFormerV2](https://z-yupeng.github.io/SRFormer/) is available now, which is larger, stronger, and better.

 ## Update Explanation
 We have uploaded a [realworld super-resolution model](#pretrain-models), which is trained based on real-esrgan.
 We may update the weights of the model in the future.